-The CPCA is a three hour, 150 question self-assessment that assesses the critical core knowledge of experienced nurse anesthetists needed to safely practice the art and science of nurse anesthesia in the four core domains of anesthesia practice, listed below:
+The CPCA is a three hour, 150 question assessment.
+A portion of the questions are unscored pretest items.
+The assessment evaluates critical core knowledge of experienced nurse anesthetists needed to safely practice the art and science of nurse anesthesia in the four core domains of anesthesia practice, listed below:

 - Airway Management.

-- Applied Clinical Pharmacology.
+- · Applied Clinical Pharmacology.

-- · Physiology and Pathophysiology.
+- Physiology and Pathophysiology.

-- Anesthesia Equipment, Technology, and Safety.
+- · Anesthesia Equipment, Technology, and Safety.